JanssenProject/jans/README.md

 ### Installation

 Janssen can be installed as cloud-native in a Kubernetes cluster or as a server on a single VM.
-Go to the [Janssen Project Wiki](https://github.com/JanssenProject/jans/wiki/) to know all the installation options
+Go to the [Janssen Documentation](https://docs.jans.io/head/admin/install/) to know all the installation options

 ## Users and Community